LyleMi/Trafficker/README.md

 [![Python 2.7](https://img.shields.io/badge/Python-2.7-yellow.svg)](http://www.python.org/download/)

-this is a tool used to raw traffic / http request
+this is a tool used to send raw traffic or http request

 # Installation